 Cards for nonresidents who are city taxpayers

-If you live outside the city limits of Paris, but own property inside the city limits, you may be eligible for a library card at no additional cost.
-In addition to proof of address, please bring your most recent tax bill for the property that shows payment of taxes to Paris Library.
-According to state law (75 ILCS 16/30-55.60 (3)), only one nonresident taxpayer card may be issued (in an owner’s name) per parcel of property.
+If you live outside the city limits of Paris, but own property or lease commercial property inside the city limits, you may be eligible for a library card at no additional cost.
+In addition to proof of residential address, please bring your most recent tax bill for the property that shows payment of taxes to Paris Library or copy of your commercial lease.

 - If you live in an area in Illinois that pays no library taxes and do not own property in an area that does, you may purchase library cards for an annual household fee.
 The nonresident fee is required by Illinois state law and is based on an average amount residents are taxed for library services.

 - Illinois law (75 ILCS 16/30-55.60) states that Illinois residents living outside a public library service area must apply for nonresident library cards at the public library closest to their principal residence.
 “Closest public library” is defined as one within your school district or that serves a portion of your school district, unless another public library is physically closer to your residence.

 - You may purchase a card at Paris Public Library if you live outside the Paris city limits and in Paris District 95 or Crestwood Unit 4.
 Paris Public Library’s current annual fee is $32.00.
 It covers all members of your household.
 If you live beyond Unit 4, you may have to purchase your card at another library, but may use that card here.